-Today we are a working ranch offering select ranch horses, custom grazing, grass finished beef, and first class horse facilities.
-Our summer months are spent caring for stocker calves, monitoring grazing leases, and training ranch horses.
+Today we are a working ranch offering custom grazing, grass finished beef, and professionally trained ranch cowhorses at our first class horse facility.
+Our summer months are spent caring for stocker cattle and monitoring grazing leases.
 In the winter, we board professional polo horses and finish yearling cattle for the grass-fed beef market.
 The Mora River continues to beat as the heart of the ranch, providing a natural habitat for many species of wildlife including, elk, mule deer, bear, beaver, and wild turkey.

 Black Willow Ranch has been recognized as a special place for generations, and our respect for the land, our history, and the vision that established us drives us to ensure our legacy for the next 150 years.